deepinv/deepinv/paper/paper.md

 where base classes provide abstract functionality and interfaces (such as `Physics` or `Metric`), sub-classes provide specific implementations or special cases (such as `LinearPhysics`) along with methods inherited from base classes (such as the operator pseudoinverse), and mixins provide specialized methods.
-This framework reduces code duplication and makes it easy for researchers, engineers and practitioners to implement new or specialized functionality while inheriting existing methods.
+This framework reduces code duplication and makes it easy for researchers, engineers, and practitioners to implement new or specialized functionality while inheriting existing methods.

 ### Documentation

-The library provides a **user-guide**, quickstart and in-depth **examples** for all levels of user, and individual API documentation for classes.
+The library provides a **user guide**, quickstart and in-depth **examples** for all levels of user, and individual API documentation for classes.
 The documentation is built using Sphinx.
-We use Sphinx-Gallery [@najera2023sphinxgallery] for generating jupyter notebook demos, which are automatically tested and included in the documentation.
-The user-guide provides an overview of the library and is intended as a starting point for new users, whereas the API lists all classes and functions, being intended for advanced users.
-The user-guide also serves as a computational imaging tutorial, providing an overview of common imaging operators and reconstruction methods.
+We use Sphinx-Gallery [@najera2023sphinxgallery] for generating Jupyter notebook demos, which are automatically tested and included in the documentation.
+The user guide provides an overview of the library and is intended as a starting point for new users, whereas the API lists all classes and functions, which are intended for advanced users.
+The user guide also serves as a computational imaging tutorial, providing an overview of common imaging operators and reconstruction methods.
 The documentation of most classes includes a usage example which is automatically tested using `doctest`, and a detailed mathematical description using latex with shared math symbols and notation across the whole documentation.